Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Training, Administrative, and Other Non-Casework

-Training Time Calculation Examples
+Training Time

-In Jurisdiction A, the public defense provider sends half of its attorneys to a four-day training conference each year.
+Example 1: In Jurisdiction A, the public defense provider sends half of its attorneys to a four-day training conference each year.
 The provider also offers in-house training over lunch one day each month.
 While attorneys can also request permission to attend other conferences or training courses, the provider does not track how often such requests are made and granted.
 The provider conservatively estimates that each attorney takes an average of two days or 16 hours per year for training, accounting only for the conference (four days x 50% of attorneys).

-Jurisdiction B requires all attorneys to take 12 hours of CLE per year.
+Example 2: Jurisdiction B requires all attorneys to take 12 hours of CLE per year.
 The provider offers some training and allows attorneys to take work time to complete CLEs.
 Jurisdiction B subtracts 12 hours for training per FTE per year.

 Travel Time

-In Jurisdiction B, the provider does not track travel time.
+Example 2: In Jurisdiction B, the provider does not track travel time.
 The provider covers three counties from a single office.
 The two counties that require travel from the office each hold court two days per week.
 Attorneys cover these courts on a rotating basis: each attorney covers one of these courts every four weeks.
 Attorneys spend roughly 6 hours on travel during their coverage weeks.
 The provider estimates that each attorney spends approximately 78 hours per year on travel (13 coverage weeks per year x 6 hours per coverage week = 78 hours per year).
-The provider therefore subtracts 78 hours per attorney when calculating Annual Hours per FTE.
+The provider therefore subtracts 78 hours per attorney when calculating Annual Hours Per FTE.

 Administrative Time

-In Jurisdiction A, the provider is a small public defender office that meets weekly to review cases and discuss administrative matters.
+Example 1: In Jurisdiction A, the provider is a small public defender office that meets weekly to review cases and discuss administrative matters.
 The provider estimates that this meeting lasts, on average, one and half hours each week.
 The provider therefore calculates that each attorney needs 78 hours (1.5 hours/week x 52 weeks) for administrative time.

-In Jurisdiction B, the public defender is office has several divisions, each with their own meeting schedule.
+Example 2: In Jurisdiction B, the public defender is office has several divisions, each with their own meeting schedule.
 Some divisions meet for case review three days per week for one hour.
 Others hold one staff meeting and one case review meeting each week.
 The provider estimates that most divisions devote two hours to case review each week, and one hour to team or divisional meetings.
 Accordingly, the provider estimates that each attorney spends three hours per week, or 156 hours per year, doing administrative work.

-How Judges Calculate Annual Hours per FTE:
+How Do Judges Calculate Annual Hours Per FTE?

-Real-World Examples: Judicial Workload Studies
+Table Z: Real-World Examples: Judicial Workload Studies

 Jurisdiction